Negotiation Secret Tactic: Know Their Position before they Know Their Position

 1) What does the party hope to gain from you?

 In this case, you might be surprised what they want.
 I was wrong about the answer which is why this one took longer than I anticipated!

-Sadly the insurance company doesnt (appear to) care about the money or the publicity.
+Sadly the insurance company doesn’t (appear to) care about the insured’s benefit or negative publicity.
 So your initial reaction of “I’ll show them a thing or two…” is laughable.
 You can’t hurt them.
 You are an ant and they are The Incredible Hulk.
 So you have to find someone who can take the Hulk’s powers away if they misbehave.

 Part of negotiation is knowing WHO ELSE CARES about this that will help YOU get what you deserve/have earned/want.

 On simpler, lower level negotiations think about this as you begin:

 Sometimes people want to gain what they perceive is theirs.
 Sometimes they want to gain what they know is NOT theirs.
 These are two different mindsets and you need to prepare for both.

 The answer to what the insurance company hopes to gain from you, is, to avoid interaction with regulators who could come and investigate and uncover THOUSANDS of similar cases.
 THAT is the gain of settling with you.
 They don’t want the government walking in the front door.